bbullman/dotfiles/README.md

   systemd \
   redis-server \
 ```
 Only useful if you're working on a local caching project.
-Not particularly the only caching solution out there either.
+Not particularly the only caching solution out there.

 ## Postgres Server